ExternalTime/algae/README.md

 This process can be visualised as a tree with each inner node being an incomplete layout and it's ancestors being all layouts that can be generated from it.

 With this approach and proper handling of symmetries one discard a lot of bad layouts at once, which makes exhaustive search for some metrics feasible.

 ## Cons

 ### Approach
 Obviously this approach has some flaws.
 For some metrics exhaustive search would take way too long.

 ### Current Implementation
 Only handles linear score function.
 Uses const generics everywhere.

+## How to use
+Define whatever metrics you want, pack them into supplied Analyzer struct and pass them to generator.
+The layout format I supplied is just there to prove that this generator works, so you might want to use different one.